soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

    ![The creating event hub namespace options are displayed.](media/create-eventhub-namespace-form.png "Configure Event Hub Namespace")

-6. Once the Event Hubs namespace has been created, open it and press the **+ Event Hub** button at the top of the screen.
+6. Once the Event Hubs namespace has been created, open it and select the **+ Event Hub** button at the top of the screen.

    ![The Event Hub namespace screen is displayed.
 The create event hub button is circled.](media/add-eventhub-menu.png "Add new Event Hub")

-7. In the Create Event Hub form, configure the hub as follows and press the **Create** button:
+7. In the Create Event Hub form, configure the hub as follows and select the **Create** button:

    | Field        | Value            |
    | ------------ | ---------------- |